QUICK LINKS

 BRIEF TOUR DESCRIPTION

 This tour is about enjoying Austria with a focus on riding.
-We spend 6 nights in Austria and we cover much of the Alpine spine that runs through it from east to west and back again.
-Austria in particular has lots of high passes, wonderful small passes, high valley roads and beautiful lakes.
+We spend 5 nights in Austria and 3 nights in the Dolomites while covering the best riding in each area.
+Both Austria and the Dolomites have lots of high passes, wonderful small passes, high valley roads and beautiful lakes.
 The route is designed to mix it all up.
 Highways are strictly forbidden.
-This tour will show you why Austria is a truly unique motorcycle paradise.
+This tour will show you why Austria and the Dolomites are truly motorcycling paradise.

 Most people like to arrive at least one day ahead of time to help with jet lag, see the local sights or get acclimated to their motorcycle, the roads and Euro riding in general via the free 1/2 day ORIENTATION DAY offered to all Tour Members.
 I’ll be more than glad to help you plan whatever activity might be of interest to you.

-- Day 1 – We head straight for Austria today as we head east along the Thuner See (“see” is the german word for lake) and the Brienzer See on our way to a couple of high Swiss passes.
+• Day 1 We head straight for Austria today as we head east along the Thuner See (“see” is the german word for lake) and the Brienzer See on our way to a couple of high Swiss passes.
 Along the way we stop for a scenic lunch high up on the edge of a mountain side that looks down on a large lake and valley below.
 After lunch we ride along the lake and cross into Liechtenstein where we might have tea with the Prince if he is available.
-From there it is on to Austria where we enjoy small villages and pretty valley roads.
+From there it is on to Austria where we enjoy small villages and pretty valley roads on our way to our mountain hotel in Damuls.

 KEY DATES